MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/single-project-msix.md

 title: Package your app using single-project MSIX
-description: This article provides instructions for how to generate an MSIX desktop app via a single project in Visual Studio. ms.topic: article ms.date: 11/17/2022
+description: This article provides instructions for how to generate an MSIX desktop app via a single project in Visual Studio. ms.topic: article ms.date: 01/10/2023
 keywords: windows, win32, desktop development, Windows App SDK, msix, packaging project, single project, single project msix, winui 3 ms.localizationpriority: medium
 ---

 # Package your app using single-project MSIX

-Single-project MSIX is a feature that enables you to build a packaged WinUI 3 desktop app&mdash;using the Windows App SDK&mdash;without needing a separate packaging project.
-This feature is available as a Visual Studio extension that you can use for these scenarios:
+Single-project MSIX is a feature that lets you build a packaged WinUI 3 desktop app without the need for a separate packaging project.
+A WinUI 3 app is one that uses the [Windows UI Library (WinUI) 3](/windows/apps/winui/winui3/) framework for its user interface (UI); and it uses the Windows App SDK.
+To package a desktop app that's *not* a WinUI 3 app, see [Set up your desktop application for MSIX packaging in Visual Studio](/windows/msix/desktop/desktop-to-uwp-packaging-dot-net).

+The single-project MSIX feature is available as a Visual Studio extension that you can use for these scenarios:

 - Create a *new* WinUI 3 desktop app using the **Blank App, Packaged (WinUI 3 in Desktop)** Visual Studio project template that comes with the Windows App SDK.
 That project is configured to build your app into an MSIX package without needing a separate packaging project.
 - Modify an *existing* WinUI 3 desktop app that uses a separate packaging project.
 The modification involves removing the separate packaging project, as shown in the illustration below.